lgorissen/k4d/lab 35/README.md

 The next sections will describe StatefulSets, step-by-step.
 The above mentioned properties will then become clear.

-### Stable, unique network identifiers
+### 35.2.1 Stable, unique network identifiers

 A StatefulSet, just like a ReplicaSet, creates a number of Pods from the Pod template that is part of its definition.
 With a ReplicaSet, the Pod get rondom names.
-With the StatefulSet on the other hand, the Pod names are assigned as *<StatefulSet-name> + '-' + <index>*.
+With the StatefulSet on the other hand, the Pod names are assigned as

+ *\<StatefulSet-name\>-\<index>*.

 In the figure below, there is a StatefulSet named *S*, and 3 Pods that have names *S-0*, *S-1* and *S-2*:

 ![lab35-predictable-host-names](img/lab35-predictable-host-names.png)

 This results in Pods having a predictable hostname, in our case *S-0*, *S-1* and *S-2*.
 However, that is not enough!
 It must be possible for clients to address a specific Pod.
-Unlike the stateless Pods, where a LoadBalancer Service distrubutes requests over all available Pods, the statefull application has different requirements: the client must be able to address a specific Pod.
+Unlike the stateless Pods, where a LoadBalancer Service distrubutes requests over all available Pods, the state application has different requirements: the client must be able to address a *specific* Pod.

 For these requirements the Headless Service can be used.
 This Service controls the domain of the Pods, and is also known as the *governing service*: